 The ADA is made up of individuals—here’s one of them.

 Who are you?
-I’m Dr. Anna Schultz.
-I’m a proud member of the Georgia Regents University College of Dental Medicine Class of 2012, and I am working as an associate for a wonderful practice in Newnan, Georgia.
+I’m Dr. Vivian Burk.
+I’m a proud member of the Class of 2011 of the Oregon Health and Science University School of Dentistry, and I am working for my family’s general dentistry practice in Anchorage, Alaska.

 Interested in sharing your experience as a new dentist?
 If you are fewer than ten years out of dental school we’d love to hear from you!
 Contact us at email@example.com.